Introduction to Fuzzy Logic System

 - Nissan is using Fuzzy Logic to control the braking system in case of a hazard.
 Fuzzy Logic uses inputs like speed, acceleration, momentum to decide on brakes intensity.

 - Nissan is also using Fuzzy Logic to control the fuel injection quantity and ignition based on inputs like Engine RPM, Temperature and Load capacity.

 - It is used in Satellites and Aircraft for Altitude control.

 - Mitsubishi is using Fuzzy Logic to make Elevator Management more efficient by taking passenger traffic as input.

-- Nippon Steel is using Fuzzy Logic for deciding the proportion in which different types of cement should be mixed to make more durable cement.
+- Nippon Steel uses Fuzzy Logic to decide the proportion in which different cement types should be mixed to make more durable cement.

 - Fuzzy Logic can be combined with Artificial Neural Network (ANN) to mimic how a human brain works.
-Fuzzy Logic aggregates data and transforms into more meaningful information which is used as Fuzzy sets.
+Fuzzy Logic aggregates data and transforms it into more meaningful information, which is used as Fuzzy sets.

 Advantages of Fuzzy Logic System

 Below are five advantages of the fuzzy logic system: